csingl202/threat-hunting-scenario-firefox/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2024-11-08T22:27:19.7259964Z`.
+Searched for any file that had the string "firefox" in it and discovered what looks like the user "sand" downloaded a Firefox installer on the desktop.
 These events began at `2025-03-24T21:28:51.0902097Z`.

 **Query used to locate events:**